Yellow-Dog-Man/Basic-OSC-Example/Readme.md

     - e.g. `OSCTester.exe 127.0.0.1 3001`

 You should then see the OSC Value counting upwards with the Unix Epoch in Seconds, which is generated from the application.

+## Receiving
+- You can add a 3rd argument to send/receive at the same time: `OSCTester.exe 127.0.0.1 3001 3002`.
+- You can only specify 1 argument to ONLY receive: `OSCTester.exe 3001`

 ## Screenshots